aarnphm/morph/docs/content/Design/MIS.md

 | JSON           | $\textbf{JSON}(a=1,b=2)$  | a structured data format consisting of key-value pairs and arrays (for example for $a=1,b=2$) |
 | Function       | $f: Q \to F$              | a structure-preserving maps between two category $Q$ and $F$                                  |

-The specification of `tinymorph` uses some derived data types: sequences, strings, Tensor, JSON, and tuples.
+The specification of `morph` uses some derived data types: sequences, strings, Tensor, JSON, and tuples.

 - Sequences are lists filled with elements of the same data type.
 - Strings are sequences of characters.
 - Tuples contain a list of values, potentially of different types.
-- In addition, `tinymorph` uses functions, which are defined by the data types of their inputs and outputs.
+- In addition, `morph` uses functions, which are defined by the data types of their inputs and outputs.
 - Local functions are described by giving their type signature followed by their specification.

 ## Module Decomposition